moderndive/moderndive/README.md

 ## Demo

-Let’s fit a simple linear regression of teaching `score` (as evaluated by students) over instructor age for 463 instructors at the UT Austin:
+Let’s fit a simple linear regression of teaching `score` (as evaluated by students) over instructor age for 463 courses taught by 94 instructors at the UT Austin:

 ``` r
 library(moderndive)